 April is the last month of Great Art.
 Thank you all for volunteering this year!
 Great Art would not be possible without your help!

-Attention Presenters:
+Attention Presenters

 Some specific notes about this month:

-• April’s session is Georgia O’Keeffe.
+• April session is Tyree Guyton.

 PLEASE NOTE — it is better to keep the presentation short and allow for more time to work on the art project.
 Aim for about a 10-15 minute presentation.
 Feel free to cut and shorten where needed, focusing on the 3 BIG IDEAS.